elibtronic/2025_state_of_scholarly_communication/README.md

 ## APCs

 As described some publishers enable Open Access through the payment of an additional Author Processing Charge (APC).
 This is on top of regular subscription costs that the library already pays to get access to the journal.
 All figures in CAD.
 Sometimes this fee is paid by a research grant, sometimes directly by the researcher.
 Since research teams span different organizations APC payments might also span different organizations, so it is fair to say these fees weren't all paid out by Brock researchers directly.
+Some of these fees might of come from _Transformative Agreements_.

 - Total amount spent: **$1,027,839**
 - Mean Average amount per paid APC: **$4,111**
 - About **56%** of the published items had an APC attached to them
-- About **56%** of items that had an APC, had that APC paid for
+- About **56%** of items that had an APC, had that APC paid-for

 The Brock Library now has a collection of _Transformative Agreement_s with some publishers that will offer some [discounts](https://brocku.ca/library/open-access/open-access-investments/#1675264614266-ad3c5d97-5fef) to APC charges.